0xPolygon/fx-portal/README.md

 | :------------------------------------------------------------------------------------------------------------------------------- | :------------------------------------------- |
 | [FxRoot (Ethereum Mainnet)](https://etherscan.io/address/0xfe5e5d361b2ad62c541bab87c45a0b9b018389a2#code)                        | `0xfe5e5D361b2ad62c541bAb87C45a0B9B018389a2` |
 | [FxChild (Matic Mainnnet)](https://explorer-mainnet.maticvigil.com/address/0x8397259c983751DAf40400790063935a11afa28a/contracts) | `0x8397259c983751DAf40400790063935a11afa28a` |

-You can deploy your own `FxChild` and `FxRoot`, but there is no need.

-### What can I build with FX-Portal?

-- Arbitrary state bridge (examples/state-transfer)
-- Normal ERC20 bridge (examples/erc2-transfer)
-- ERC20 token generator bridge (example/mintable-erc20-transfer)

 ### Development